RaySingerNZ/react-introduction-wiki/Home.md

 Welcome to the React Introduction Wiki.
 This is a simple tutorial designed to introduce you to the core ideas of using React and React router with the [Create React App](https://facebook.github.io/react/blog/2016/07/22/create-apps-with-no-configuration.html) starter.
+Note that occasionally the auto re-compile gets confused when switches branches and must be re-launched.

 For instructions on getting started please see the repository [README here](https://github.com/justsayno/react-introduction).